ICAN-Lyon/MLICAN/README.md

 sb.set(rc={"figure.figsize : (15,8)})
 sb.heatmap(data_na.corr(), annot=True, cmap="YlGnBu")

+if you want to focus on a specific label, use this formula to see the correlation between the others labels data.corr()["median_house_value].sort_values(ascending=False)

 Important notice, this is not magic number, but a reading of the documentation.
 Reading manuals, documentation is part of the software engineer path.
 It is OVERPOWERED OVER 9000 !!!!